uvastatlab/1figrviz/Python/README.md

   8g- Original 1Figr Dataset, reusable_functions, UVA Elsevier Subscribed Title List

   8h- Original 1Figr Dataset, reusable_functions, UVA Elsevier Subscribed Title List

+  # Other Files :

+  1FigrFunctions.py - Original 1Figr Dataset.
+This file contains extra functions from previous iterations of the project which may or may not be of interest

   Requirements.txt - Package dependencies information